ManuelRausch/StatConfR/README.md

 2024).
 The package can be used to test the assumptions underlying meta-d′/d′.
 Several models provide a metacognition parameter that may serve as an alternative when the assumptions of meta-d′/d′ assuming the corresponding model provides a better fit to the data.
-Currently, the following models are included:
+At this point in time, the following models are included:

 - Signal detection rating model